selfrefactor/rambda/README.md

 Documentation site of `Rambda` version `9.4.2` is available [here](https://selfrefactor.github.io/rambda-v9/).

 From version `10.0.0` onwards, Rambda will start to diverge from Ramda in order to address some of the issues that Ramda has.

+Currently, `Rambda` includes 32 methods that differ from `Ramda` and shares 83 methods with it.

 <details>
 <summary>